google/CFU-Playground/docs/source/overview.rst

 The CFU Playground consists of an opinionated configuration of hardware, gateware and software.
 This page contains a short overview of all of it.
-If this is your first time working with FPGAs or machine learning, then we advise skimming this page briefly before moving on to :doc:crash-course.
+If this is your first time working with FPGAs or machine learning, then we advise skimming this page briefly before moving on to :doc:`crash-course/index`.

 .. raw:: html